 As we began the entry into Seattle’s harbor, the staff raised the Pride flag.
 About 20 crew members and officers attended from several different areas of the ship.
 It was gratifying to see those LGBTQ employees feel encouraged to show their pride.

 What a difference a few years can make.
 We left Seattle in 2002 to move to the sun in Phoenix.
-In many ways, Seattle is a totally different city than during our time there.
-More construction cranes that we could count, along with increased traffic, congestion and homelessness seem to have changed the city permanently.
+In contrast to that time, Seattle is now a totally different city.
+With more construction cranes than we could count, and greatly increased traffic, congestion and homelessness seem to have changed the city permanently.
 It is, however, still a magnificent city.

 LGBTQ folks should all visit Seattle, one of the most gay-friendly cities in the country.
 Our Canadian cruise buddies aboard Azamara with us were surprised and delighted to see a large number of Pride flags waving over the progressive city.